Orchid Culture - 2014 Questions & Answers

 A. I didn’t recall seeing this kind of floral damage before so I strolled through the greenhouse looking for something similar.
 Low and behold, a newly opened C. skinneri alba had similar blighting.

-A few conversations with Ruben Sauleda and Phillip Hamilton while at the Redlands suggested this to be a bacterial infection, particularly with the observation that the flowers smelled bad.
+A few conversations with Ruben Sauleda and Phillip Hamilton while at the Redland suggested this to be a bacterial infection, particularly with the observation that the flowers smelled bad.

 Removing the flowers containing the infection is the first step.
 Consider spraying the plant and those around it with one of the copper compounds like Kocide or Phyton 27 (remembering not to spray dendrobiums or anything in bloom with copper) or spray with something containing quaternary ammonium compounds like Physan or pool algaecide.